 yin yang explained

-Yin yang describes how we can be connected to our universe.
+Yin yang describes how we are connected to nature.
 For example, the experience of climbing a mountain in the sun could be described as yang compared to the feelings we experience while lying in the shade.

 We can use yin yang to describe our relationships with anything, including food, exercise, chi and the weather.
 Where it becomes interesting is that we can also describe our current state in terms of yin yang.
 So I could say, “I feel really yin today.”
 If I was not happy in that state, I could simply connect more deeply with those things I have identified with as helping me feel more yang, and change my current condition to being less yin.